 Indonesia, as a vast archipelagic country, requires large funds to invest and finance infrastructure development in the context of economic equality in all provinces in Indonesia.
-Large funding needs can be supported by the primary source of state revenue, namely the tax function as a budget function (Mardiasmo, 2023).
+Large funding needs can be supported by the primary source of state revenue, namely the tax function as a budget function function (Mardiasmo, 2023).
 To increase Indonesia's tax ratio which is not yet optimal, the Government through the Direktorat Jenderal Pajak always strives to collect tax revenues optimally through intensification and extensification strategies as well as carrying out various tax reforms since 2016.
-Even after the Tax Amnesty program in 2017, Indonesia's tax ratio stagnant at around 6 to 10 percent as shown in Table 1.
 One of the challenges in increasing Indonesia's tax ratio is that there are acts of tax avoidance by companies that utilize a tax calculation system which is a self-assessment system.
 This system has the potential to cause agency conflicts between the government (principal) and the company (agent) regarding the amount of tax owed.